ritheshvreddy/Nebula9-Newsroom/Readme.md

 **2.Writing Agent**

 * Uses the research output to generate a structured article.
-* Follows the selected length.
+* Follows the selected tone and length.
 * Adds inline citations like [1], [2] linked to sources.

 **3.Vision Analyst**